The Barun valley – Danda Kharka

 Num, en-route Seduwa

 After Num, the road condition deteriorated.
 Though it was wide enough, but the potholes increased along the surface.
 After sometime, the paved road disappeared and was reduced to a dusty and rocky surface.
 With that, the comfort of ride also disappeared.
 This kept true to the facts known about this route.
 This applies to many routes in Nepal where vehicles ply, but paved roads don’t follow them.
 In earlier itineraries for Makalu base camp, Num was the starting point for hikes.
 Though uncomfortable, this bumpy ride would save us at least two days of walk.
-While this gives some relief for the current trek, but it is also an indication of the ever dwindling trekking routes in different areas of Nepal.
+While this gives some relief for the current trek, it also highlights that trekking routes are decreasing.
+This is happening in different areas of Nepal.
 Almost in every circuit, treks have shortened by 2-4 days because of road construction.
 For example, it takes 2 days lesser today than what it took for us in the Manaslu circuit.
 We kept plodding on.
 After sometime, darkness set in and the headlights came on.
-We realized that we were traveling beside a fast moving river torrent and asked the driver to stop the ongoing music.
+We realized we were traveling beside a fast moving river torrent.
+We asked the driver to stop the ongoing music.
 That’s when the roaring sound of the Arun river reached our ears.
 In the darkness, its roar gave a chilly feeling as the driver negotiated the bumpy road.
 There were many switchbacks where the driver had to go back and forth using reverse gear to negotiate the bends.
-The road was so rough.
-Many times our heads bumped with the ceiling.
+The road was so rough that many times our heads bumped with the ceiling.
 We had to keep a watch.
-The road seemed never ending and we kept gaining altitude.
+The travel seemed never ending and we kept gaining altitude.
 After many such switchbacks, we finally reached Seduwa.
 The last ride before the vehicle came to a halt seemed vertical (well, almost).
 I saluted the driver’s skill as without it, its impossible to drive a vehicle on such terrains.
 We stayed at the first available lodge at Seduwa.
 It was basic, but had the necessaries.
 At least it had facilities to charge our batteries and phones.
 We’d find this rarely in the lodges at higher altitudes.
 Wi-Fi wasn’t available and thanks to the international roaming pack, we could inform our homes about our arrival.
 We changed to our home wears and moved to the dining area.
 This is where we met other groups who were embarking on the trail.
 There was a French group, who were embarking on the Sherpani col pass trek.
 This involved traveling to the Makalu base camp and moving further up through multiple passes (more than 6000 m) to reach the Chukhung village.
 From there on, one enters the Solu-Khumbu region and descends via Tengboche and Luk-La.
 It was a group which would accompany us to Khongma.
 We got friendly with the porters and guide of that team.
 We also met our own porters, Anil and Manoj.
 They were from villages in the regions further down from Seduwa.
 They were two brothers (aged 22 and 19 years, respectively) and appeared simple and jovial.
 They’d prove to be vital cogs in this trek’s wheel.
 The next day’s trek was supposed to last about 3 hours, taking us to the next halt, Tashigaon.
 We reclined to our beds under comfortable blankets.
 We were sleeping at approximately 1500 m.

 The Barun valley – reaching Kathmandu